-Through our wholly-owned subsidiary Mortgage Guaranty Insurance Corporation ("MGIC") we are a leading provider of mortgage insurance to lenders throughout the United States and to Fannie Mae and Freddie Mac (the "GSEs") to protect against loss from defaults on low down payment residential mortgage loans.
+Through our wholly-owned subsidiaries we are a leading provider of mortgage insurance to lenders throughout the United States and to government sponsored entities ("GSEs") to protect against loss from defaults on low down payment residential mortgage loans.
 In 2015, our net premiums written were \$1.0 billion and as of December 31, 2015, our primary insurance in force was \$174.5 billion.